ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing newly-generated keying material for the Client, and/or, if the application profiles requires it (OPT8), starts the comprete group rekeying.
+If verification succeeds, the handler returns a 2.05 (Content) message containing newly-generated keying material for the Client, and/or, if the application profiles requires it (OPT8), starts the complete group rekeying.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.

 #### GET Handler {#node-get}